JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 He shook his head but started to pull out his phone, “Fine, I will.”
 Then he handed me his phone.

 I looked down confused.
 Why was he acting so weird?
 Then I heard my voice.
-Oh wait.
-SHIT.
+Oh wait. *Shit*.
 It was the voicemail.
 I must have been too dazed back then to even process the repercussions of just saying my feelings aloud.
-How do I even explain this to him?
-I should just lie and say it was a prank, but it will most likely backfire on me.
+How would I even explain this to him?
+I should just lie and say it was a prank.
+It will most likely backfire on me though.

 I could only grip the phone tighter in confliction.
 “It was just…a mistake.
 Don’t take these kinds of things so seriously.”